adit-prawira/kinesis/README.md

 yarn ios
 ```

-### 2.2 Running App on Android Simulator: (Note: You must have Android Studio Simulator Open or other Android Simulator)
+### 2.2 Running App on Android Simulator: (Note: You must have an Android Simulator or connected to the existing Android devices)

 ```
 yarn android